Frame Interpolation

 - Faster than Chronos.

 - Use when you need exactly 2x, 4x, or 8x frame count multiple.
-For example, converting from 30 → 60fps at 200% slow motion would require exactly 4x the frames.
+For example, converting from 30 → 60fps at 200% slow motion would require exactly 4x the number of frames.

 Apollo Fast

-Typically when interpolating files faster than Apollo, however, may produce a lesser quality output than Apollo.
+Typically interpolates runs faster than Apollo, however, may produce a lesser quality output than Apollo when working with large amount of motion.

 - Recommended for use for any non-double conversions.
 For example, 24fps -> 29.97 or 60.

-- Use when speed is a factor and you require exactly 2x or 4x frames.
+- Use when processing speed is a factor.

 Chronos